 Adam Simon is an innovation-driven entrepreneur, having used technology to build innovative experiences for over fifteen years.
 His work has included directing live performances and television, designing games and theme park attractions, and creating new platforms for media distribution and consumption.
 In 2008, he founded Socialbomb to work with clients like HBO, Red Bull, Technicolor, and the BBC to build breakthrough mobile social software.
 Recently, Adam joined the IPG Media Lab to bring innovation-driven solutions to a new caliber of global client, while he continues to consult on creative technology strategy, design, and development for companies of all sizes.
 His work has earned him a Clio and several Webbys, and has been featured in The New York Times, The Washington Post, Fast Company, and Gizmodo.

 Tim Szetela is a designer, animator, and digital artist.
-He makes maps, media, and games that visualize language, location, data, and technology.
-His work has been shown at museums, festivals, and exhibitions around the world.
-He also collaborates on the production of digital content and consults on technology and design for a wide range of companies, organizations, filmmakers, and artists.
-He has taught courses and workshops in media production, design, and computing at New York University, the School of Visual Arts, Harvard University, and Mexico's Monterrey Institute of Technology.
+He works with analog and digital media, software, and code to visualize location, language, and data.
+His art and design work has been shown at museums, festivals, and exhibitions, internationally.
+He also collaborates on the production of digital content and consults on technology and design for a wide range of companies and organizations.
+He currently teaches at Princeton University and the School of Visual Arts in New York.